 If you’re not familiar with RV awning screen rooms, then you’re in for a treat.
 These versatile rooms are perfect for increasing the usable size of your RV, plus they’re great for allowing you and your family to enjoy the great outdoors without being exposed to harsh weather conditions.

-RVs are generally roomy vehicles that allow for plenty living space — especially when put against a car or van — but things can feel confined after some time.
-Purchasing a screen room to attach that attaches to your awning allows you to create a great deal of extra living space, but there are several things to consider before running out and buying your RV awning screen room.
+RVs are generally roomy vehicles that allow for plenty of living space — especially compared to a car or van — but things can feel confined after some time.
+Purchasing a screen room allows you to create a great deal of extra living space, but there are several things to consider before running out and buying your RV awning screen room.

-For those who don’t know, RV awning screen rooms are essentially room enclosures that easily attach to an RVs pre-existing awning to insulate the space against bugs, inhospitable heat and rain to make the space more livable.
+RV awning screen rooms work by attaching to your RV’s existing awning and creating an enclosed area off the side of your camper.
+This insulates the space against bugs, inhospitable heat, and rain to make the space more livable.
 They are also sometimes called awning rooms, or extend-a-rooms.

-Why do you need to buy an RV awning screen?
+Why do you need to buy an RV awning screen room?
 Do you really need one?
-There are more than a few advantages to owning one of these screen shades, but they might not be worth it for every RV owner.
+There are more than a few advantages to owning one of these, but they might not be worth it for every RV owner.

 - The space could potentially be used for grilling or other types of cooking, as it’s more well-ventilated than an indoor kitchen and may be easier to clean.

 - It can increase your living area dramatically.

 - It adds a layer of privacy if you’re in an RV park or another public area where you’d prefer not to feel as exposed to prying eyes.

 - It offers some basic weather protection, so you don’t get any direct sunlight or rainfall while you’re sitting outside; a good screen will withstand wind quite well too.

 There are a few disadvantages, so let’s get out with them so you know.